rca(1) General Commands Manual rca(1)

 16 ;

-JavaScript, and Rust (but unlike Python and bc), the ! operator
+Like C, Java, JavaScript, and Rust (but unlike Python and bc), the

-(logical NOT) is a high-precedence unary operator and binds very
+! operator (logical NOT) is a high-precedence unary operator and

-But unlike C, Java, and JavaScript (but like Ruby, Python, Rust,
+Unlike C, Java, and JavaScript (but like Ruby, Python, Rust, and

 operators.
 So (_a & _b == 5) is the same as ((_a & _b) == 5).